 Baked eggs in muffin pan make a great back to school breakfast

 As it's back to school time, I just want to give a shout out that these muffin tin eggs are here to help you sort out weekday breakfasts!
 This is a quick and easy breakfast that kids will love.

 And even better, they can be made ahead of time, refrigerated or frozen, and packed into lunch boxes.

-If you are looking for other back to school breakfasts that you can make ahead of time, don’t miss: healthy apple muffins, almond butter energy balls, spelt and buckwheat banana bread, and many more recipes!
+If you are looking for other back to school breakfasts that you can make ahead of time, don't miss: healthy apple muffins, almond butter energy balls, spelt and buckwheat banana bread, easy fruit salad with yogurt, and many more recipes!